 - 1 tablespoon maple syrup

-- 2 tablespoons tamari or liquid aminos (gluten free low sodium soy sauce)
+- 2 tablespoons tamari or liquid aminos, or (gluten-free if needed) low sodium soy sauce

 - 1 teaspoon distilled white vinegar